-Think about why you are building a new site, and use the answer to do a quick reality check against the ranges provided at the beginning of the post.
-This will help you determine if you’re looking in the right place.
-Using the low end of the range as a “base price”.
+Think about why you are building a new site.
+Use the answer to do a quick reality check against the ranges provided at the beginning of the post.
+This helps determine if you’re looking in the right place.
+Additionally, use the low end of the range as a “base price”.

 - Determine how many bedrooms, bathrooms, and square feet you absolutely need.

 What are the “must-haves” for your website?
-Separate out your wants from your needs, and use the guidance above to determine what you should budget to ensure that you satisfy the hard requirements.
+Separate out your wants from your needs.
+Plus, rely on the guidance above to determine what your budget.
+This step ensures that you satisfy the hard requirements of your site.

-- Think about your budget and how much the better view, better location, and that in-ground pool will mean to your family.
+- Think about your budget and how the better view, better location, or in-ground pool mean to your family.

 Beyond what you will need to have a functional site for your business, there are always ways to improve.
-If you had a specific budget set aside, and have some room left, prioritize those “upgrades” that will do the most for your business.
-Decide if those options are worth the price, or if you should save the money for something else.
+If you had a specific budget set aside, prioritize those idealistic upgrades.
+With any leftover budget implement the features provide the most impact your business.
+Finally, decide if those options are worth the price, or if you should save the money for something else.

 If you would like some more help, drop us a line.
 Yes – we will probably try to sell you on our web design and development services.
 However, whether or not you choose to work with All Points Digital, we would be happy to help you set reasonable expectations and identify options.